godon-dev/godon-documentation/material/docs/purpose.md

 Modern infrastructure operations—whether **on-premise, cloud-native, or hybrid**—face an inherently dynamic environment where traffic patterns change, loads are volatile, and service interactions evolve rapidly.

+This complexity often leads to **neglected performance tuning** due to:

+- Intractable complexity as the main challenge
+- Lacking resources in terms of engineering knowledge or capacity

-This complexity is especially pronounced in **cloud environments** where:
+This complexity is not less pronounced in **cloud environments** despite its managed nature because there:

 - **Elastic scaling** creates constantly changing optimization targets
 - **Multi-cloud deployments** introduce heterogeneous infrastructure challenges
 - **Managed services** limit configuration visibility while requiring optimization
 - **Cost-performance tradeoffs** become more critical with pay-as-you-go models

 Godon approaches this as a **continuous multi-objective combinatorial optimization problem** that spans all infrastructure environments:
 - **On-premise systems** requiring traditional performance tuning
 - **Cloud deployments** with elastic, distributed architectures
 - **Hybrid setups** bridging local and cloud resources

+Further Godon makes stand out that:
-- **Meta-heuristics** (e.g. Evolutionary Algorithms) excel in such optimization problem fields
+- **Meta-heuristics** (e.g. Evolutionary Algorithms) excel in such complex optimization problem fields
 - **Optimization** spans the entire **lifecycle** of technology instances

 ## Capabilities and Caveats